yusasarisoy/Talkaid/README.md

 - The app uses networking capabilities to fetch data from OpenAI API using [URLSession](https://developer.apple.com/documentation/foundation/urlsession).
 - The requests from the user and the responses from the chat assistant are loaded asynchronously with the help of async/await.
 - [SwiftLint](https://github.com/realm/SwiftLint) has used to enforce Swift style and conventions and keeping the codebase consistent.
-- The **Network** layer handles communication with the data sources.
-It serves as an intermediary between the data consumer and the data sources, shielding the consumer from dealing with the intricacies of manipulating the data.
-This layer provides flexibility in changing data sources without impacting other components.
+- [CoreSession](https://github.com/yusasarisoy/CoreSession) is used for handling communication with the data sources.

 ## Features